8 Simple Steps to Export Your Pets from Malaysia

 2. Hire an export agent or pet relocation service

 You’ll need an export agent to apply for and obtain your export permit, but don’t worry – they’re very affordable and they can help with everything from the permit to flight bookings.
-Here are two really reputable export/import agents:
+Here are a few export/import agents:

 Best Way Global Services